ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 support.
 In addition, in some cases, they cannot take advantage of cryptographic optimizations.

-The first variant of the issuance protocol builds upon the privately verifiable issuance protocol in {{RFC9578}} that uses VOPRF {{!OPRF=RFC9497}}, and allows for batched issuance of tokens and amortizes the cost of zero knowledge proofs.
+The first variant ({{amortized-batch}}) of the issuance protocol builds upon the privately verifiable issuance protocol in {{RFC9578}} that uses VOPRF
+{{!OPRF=RFC9497}}, and allows for batched issuance of tokens and amortizes the cost of zero knowledge proofs.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
 In effect, private batched issuance performance scales better than linearly.

-The second variant of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of generic token types.
+The second variant ({{generic-batch}}) of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of generic token types.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
 This variant has no other effect than batching requests and responses and the issuance performance remains linear.

 This document registers a new token type ({{iana-token-type}}) that can either